Emer Colleran: Academic career

-Colleran lectured in biology at Athlone Regional Technical College (now AIT) and Galway Regional Technical College (now GMIT) before her appointment as a lecturer in microbiology at NUIG in 1976.
+Colleran lectured in biology at Athlone Regional Technical College (later AIT) and Galway Regional Technical College (later GMIT) before her appointment as a lecturer in microbiology at NUIG in 1976.
 She was appointed Associate Professor of microbiology by the Senate of the National University of Ireland in 1990.

 She was a member of the university's governing authority for a number of years, but stepped down in May 2000 in connection with the selection procedure for the new university president.
 In October that year she was appointed professor of microbiology and chair of the department at NUIG.

 She was the first director of the Environment Change Institute at NUI Galway set up under the Higher Education Authority's Programme for Research in Third Level Institutions in 2000.
 In 2010, the Environmental Change Institute and the Martin Ryan Marine Research Institute were merged to form the current day Ryan Institute at the National University of Ireland Galway.